Average Credit Card Interest Rates:

-The average credit card interest rate is 19.24% for new offers and 14.14% for existing accounts, according to WalletHub’s Credit Card Landscape Report.
-Credit card interest rates have increased in recent years and will continue to rise as the Federal Reserve hikes its target rate.
+The average credit card interest rate is 21.68% for new offers and 19.07% for existing accounts, according to WalletHub’s Credit Card Landscape Report.
+The average interest rate among new credit card offers has increased by nearly two percentage points since 2010.

 The main takeaway from this list is that the better your credit score is, the lower you can expect your credit card interest rate to be.
 And the vast majority of us have some room for credit improvement.
 You also get a sense for how average credit card interest rates fluctuate over time.